Monument record 1160/11/1 - Church, Greyfriars

 Summary

 The probable church of the friary was excavated in 1972.
 A large east-west range close to Princes Street was interpreted as the church largely due to burials inside and outside the structure.
+Documentary evidence suggests that the church was built in 1246-7 and enlarged in 1283.
+The archaeological evidence broadly supported these dates, although there were few well-stratified finds.
+A lead furnace found cut into the church floor may have been used to melt the lead from the roof at Dissolution.

 Map

-Type and Period (4)
+Type and Period (5)

 Full Description

-{1}Friary seems to have comprised a church......; excavation in advance of development uncovered part of church; several periods of building noted; burials present within church; finds made including architectural fragments & tiles & coins & jettons & bronze seal & medieval pot sherds & other artefacts;
+{1}Friary seems to have comprised a church......; excavation in advance of development uncovered part of church; several periods of building noted; burials present within church; finds made including architectural fragments & tiles & coins & jettons & bronze seal & medieval pot sherds & other artefacts.

-{3}Excavations uncovered part of the church; area circa 30 x 7m within church was excavated; three building phases identified; latest phase floored with glazed tiles of which many decorated & set into mortar base; many burials located within church;
+{3}Excavations uncovered part of the church; area circa 30 x 7m within church was excavated; three building phases identified; latest phase floored with glazed tiles of which many decorated & set into mortar base; many burials located within church.

-{6}Excavation of Franciscan Friary uncovered part of church; three building phases identified latest having glazed floor tiles;
+{6}Excavation of Franciscan Friary uncovered part of church; three building phases identified latest having glazed floor tiles.

-{7}Humphrey Duke of Buckingham buried in sepulchre within church of Grey Friars following death at Battle of Northampton in 1460; excommunication sentences pronounced in early C14th against abduction of probable sanctuary seekers in friary church; post dissolution memorandum of receiver Dr. London in 1539 stated that Grey Friars' church was covered with lead;
+{7} Humphrey Duke of Buckingham buried in sepulchre within church of Grey Friars following death at Battle of Northampton in 1460; excommunication sentences pronounced in early C14th against abduction of probable sanctuary seekers in friary church; post dissolution memorandum of receiver Dr. London in 1539 stated that Grey Friars' church was covered with lead.

-{12}Mentions that church occupies the greater part of Kerr Street but this is confused with church of the Carmelites or Whitefriars friary;
+{12} Mentions that church occupies the greater part of Kerr Street but this is confused with church of the Carmelites or Whitefriars friary.

-{13}In church was buried wife of William Fitz-Warine; also Giles de Badelesmere who died circa 1290 & Duke of Buckingham killed at Battle of Northampton & also two of Salisburys; church stood nearly opposite Wood Street; greater part of church site is under Kerr Street; note: possibly confused with church of White Friars;
+{13} Foundations of buildings with encaustic tiles found in Prince's Street near Grey Friars Street; speculates whether foundations may be those of St Michael's church.
+In Greyfriars church was buried wife of William Fitz-Warine; also Giles de Badelesmere who died circa 1290 & Duke of Buckingham killed at Battle of Northampton & also two of Salisburys; church stood nearly opposite Wood Street; greater part of church site is under Kerr Street; note: possibly confused with church of White Friars.

-{15}Excavations on site of Franciscan Friary uncovered part of church; area circa 30x7m opened over church; at least three building phases; burials within church;{14}Roger Salisbury buried in church of Saint Francis in order of Friars Minor; bequests etc;
+{15}Excavations on site of Franciscan Friary uncovered part of church; area circa 30x7m opened over church; at least three building phases; burials within church.

-{16}In 1246 king granted friars 10 good oaks from Salcey towards building of church & houses;
+{16}In 1246 king granted friars 10 good oaks from Salcey towards building of church & houses.

 {18}In 1246 Sheriff ordered to carry timber from Salcey Forest to Greyfriars.
-In 1247 Sheriff instructed to give 15 marks towards cost of roofing church which was therefore nearing completion;
+In 1247 Sheriff instructed to give 15 marks towards cost of roofing church which was therefore nearing completion.

-{21}Excavations on site of Franciscan Friary uncovered part of church; area c.30m x 7m within church was excavated; extensively robbed; at leaast 3 phases of building identified; latest phase floored with glazed tiles many of which were decorated & set on mortar base; many closely-packed burials found including vault which had been twice used;
+{21}Excavations on site of Franciscan Friary uncovered part of church; area c.30m x 7m within church was excavated; extensively robbed; at leaast 3 phases of building identified; latest phase floored with glazed tiles many of which were decorated & set on mortar base; many closely-packed burials found including vault which had been twice used.

-{20}In 1238 friars undertook enlargement of church & king granted them 6 oaks for this work;
+{20} In 1283 friars undertook enlargement of church & king granted them 6 oaks for this work;

 <1> Royal Commission on The Historical Monuments of England, 1985, An Inventory of The Historical Monuments in The County of Northampton, p.340/Site 16 (checked) (Series).
 SNN77383.